 One year later, he formally established Paice and shared his vision: a hybrid electric vehicle that combined a traditional engine with one or more electric motors, all managed by a sophisticated control system.

 Paice was awarded its first hybrid vehicle patent in 1994.
+It unveiled a prototype of the Paice Hyperdrive technology in 1999 and testified about its hybrid technology before both the U.S. Senate (2001) and U.S. House (2002) alongside major automakers.
 Today, the company has 30 U.S. and foreign patents related to hybrid vehicle technology, including three of the four most important hybrid patents.

 Widespread Recognition for Hybrid Innovation